 My sister and I arrived at different terminals (me flying in domestically, her from the United States) so it took a little configuring to get us on the same bus, but eventually, we were off!

-Xcaret Hotel Arte, Xcaret Hotel, and the Occidental at Xcaret Destination are all Xcaret properties that are side by side, and you can walk between, explore, and enjoy any and all of them during your stay.
+Hotel Xcaret Arte, Xcaret Hotel, and the La Casa De Playa are Grupo Xcaret properties, and you can access, walk between, explore, and enjoy during your stay.

 Safety first: someone comes up to you with a quick temperature check and offers you a welcome gift of a festive, reusable mask to wear and a travel-sized hand sanitizer, and mini-popsicles to help you cool from the warm weather as you wait to reach the reception.